Getting started

 • vertex, which is a point in the XYZ space;

-• edge, made by two vertices, can be classified as segment, arc of circle or circle;
+• edge, which can be classified as segment, arc of circle or circle;

 • wire, a closed set of edges;